Computing all identifiable functions of parameters for ODE models: Examples

 Consider the following system

-in which $a_{01},a_{21},a_{12}$ are the unknown parameters.
-Using Theorem~\ref{thm:me}, we will show that, for this model, the functions identifiable from a single experiment and the functions identifiable from multiple experiments coincide.
-A computation shows that the input-output equation is:
+in which $a,b,c,d,e$ are the unknown parameters and $u$ is the input (control).
+With Theorem~\ref{thm:me}, we show that, for this model, the fields of SE-identifiable and of ME-identifiable functions coincide.
+A computation shows that the IO-equation is: